alexgoodell/iatreum/_posts/2015-07-21-copd-print.markdown

 ##Histology review

 Before we jump into the pathologies of these conditions, I think it is worthwhile to review how air gets to the aveoli.
-Borrowing from Simon’s 4.1.1, there is a long pathway.

 ###Conducting zone
 We begin in trachea, which breaks into the bronchus, then lobar bronchus, and finally the segmental bronchus.
 Note that each of these steps has particular histological findings that allow it to be classified as such.
 Now take a look at Figure 2 below, and find the segmental bronchus at the top left.
 This is then broken into the smaller bronchi then into the bronchioles.
 Bronchioles then break into lobules, which contain terminal bronchioles.
 From the trachea to the terminal bronchioles is considered the conducting zone, because its job is to conduct air from the mouth downward – it does not exchange any gas, meaning it is considered anatomic dead space.